Maximum length of a URL in different browsers

 In this article, we will discuss the overview of URL and Browser with examples of both of them.
 And finally will conclude with the Maximum length of a URL in different browsers.
 Let’s discuss it one by one.

 URL stands for Uniform Resource Locator.
 URLs were defined in RFC 1738 in 1994.
 In this, it gives the specific location over the networks and resources can be like HTML, text file, Image file, PDF file, an audio file, video file, etc. URL is defined as the web address that specifies resources located on a computer network or Internet, and It is uniquely defined as the web address.
 For example, In this web address https://www.geeksforgeeks.org/index.html, HTTPS is a protocol, www.geeksforgeeks.org is a hostname and index.html is the file name.

 Examples of URLs are https://www.geeksforgeeks.org, https://practice.geeksforgeeks.org/jobs, etc. Every URL contains 2 parts one is the HOST part and a FILE part.
 So, in the example, https://practice.geeksforgeeks.org/jobs; https://practice.geeksforgeeks.org/ is the host part and the jobs are the file part.

 Browser Overview :

 A Browser is application software that is used to access the World Wide Web (WWW).
 The first web browser was created in 1990 by Sir Tim Berners-Lee.
 If a user has to send a request to a particular web page from a particular website, then he must have a browser installed in his/her system as it is the browser that connects to a website’s server and displays its web pages.
 The main role of the browser is to fetch the content from the web and display it is the user.

-Google Chrome, Internet Explorer, Mozilla Firefox, etc.
+Google Chrome, Microsoft Edge, Mozilla Firefox, etc.